introspkt/introspkt/README.md

 - 👋 Hi, I’m Zarina
-- 👀 I’m interested in web development
+- 👀 I’m interested learning full stack development
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me